r-forge/kinfit/pkg/gmkin/README.md

 require(gmkin)
 gmkin()
 ```

+You can also put these two commands into an `.Rprofile` file in the working directory
+where you start R. For some reason, the `utils` package also needs to be loaded when
+you do this from an .Rprofile file.
+For your convenience, you can find such a
+file [here](Rprofile?raw=true).
+On Windows, you can save this file to the
+directory where you would like to start gmkin
+by right clicking on the link to this file, choose `save target as` or similar,
+and choose `.Rprofile.` as the name.
+This will lead to the creation of a file
+named `.Rprofile` which will be executed when you start R within this directory.

 The following screenshot is taken after loading the gmkin workspace with
 an analysis of FOCUS dataset Z. It has to be saved in R as an .RData file